 Engine Valve Timing Explained

 Firstly, read here about how the engine valves open & close.
+The engine valves are just like the nose.
 An automotive engine uses valves for it’s ‘breathing’ (inhale/exhale) process.
 The engine's camshaft opens and closes the valves at a specific interval.
 The timing of opening & closing of valves is specified in degrees corresponding to the position of engine's pistons.
 Engine valve timing is the most critical process of IC engines.

 How does Engine Valve Timing help?

 This air-fuel mixture (also known as charge) has both mass and motion.
 The entire charge cannot enter the cylinder even when the piston reaches the end of its downward stroke because the opening of the inlet valve is small.
 Therefore, the pressure in the combustion chamber remains below the atmospheric pressure, while the charge is still moving in the direction of the motion of the piston with high velocity.